-About the Show
+About The Show

-Speak About It is a performance-based presentation about consent, boundaries and healthy relationships that is designed specifically for a mature high school or college audience.
+Speak About It is a performance-based presentation about consent, boundaries and healthy relationships intended for a mature high school or college audience.
 Using a combination of humorous yet provocative skits, interactive dialogue, and powerful monologues, Speak About It is an hour-long performance that addresses consent, sexual assault, and bystander intervention.
-Each of the actors in the five-person show undergoes sexual assault training and speaks passionately, onstage and off, about the importance of sexual assault prevention.
+Each of the educators in the five-person show undergoes sexual assault response training and speaks passionately, onstage and off, about the importance of taking an active role in ending sexual violence.
 Speak About It is the wisdom of an array of mistakes, misfortunes, successes, and perspectives; a compilation of true stories that captures what healthy sex can and should look like, and how to spark dialogues about it.

 Speak About It recognizes that everyone has a story about their experience with sex, and we help to validate those differences by sharing a range of true stories that represent a number of different attitudes and histories around sex, from long-term monogamous relationships to same-sex assaults and what the healing process can be like for survivors.
 The performance is inclusive of all genders, sexualities, and choices, and our skits and monologues use language which reinforces that inclusivity.